nadavmoyal/Ex2/README.md

 |`MyGeoLocation()`|An empty constractor of a new GeoLocation.|
 |`MyGeoLocation(GeoLocation g)`|A constractor of a new GeoLocation|

-## class MyNode implements NodeData:
+## Class MyNode implements NodeData:
 ##### This class represents the set of operations applicable on a node (vertex) in a (directional) weighted graph.

 |          Methods                | Details                             |